Home/Magazine /Other/ What Makes Meat Halal?

 When it comes to choosing Halal food, Muslims are primarily concerned about the Halal assurance of meat and alcohol use in the food preparation.
 From an Islamic perspective, Meat can be broadly categorized into three types:

-• The Meat from animals, other than the forbidden animals, that are not slaughtered according to Islamic law.
+• Meat from permissible animals is not slaughtered according to Islamic law.

 The Meat from animals that are forbidden to be eaten.

-Under Islamic rules, several animals are not permissible to be eaten.
+Under Islamic rules, several animals cannot be consumed as food.
 These include:

 • Pigs/wild boar